 It is Tronox's intent to excavate contaminated soils in RZ-B excavation areas to the lateral extent and to the depths described in Table 1 and shown on Figure 1.
-Currently there are no planned locations where institutional or engineering controls are proposed within RZ-B. However, there are several areas of concern that could be proposed for engineering and institutional controls, including Avenue G and 5th Street.
+Currently there are nois one planned locations where institutional or engineering controls are proposed within RZ-B. This area is the northern portion of Unit Building 3 (see Section 2.1.2 for further details).
+However, tThere are several other areas of concern that could be proposed for engineering and institutional controls, including Avenue G and 5th Street and the area of the electrical substation.
 Avenue G and 5th Street contain a significant number of shallow active utility lines (see Figure 2).
+The electrical substation area is active and does not have sufficient room for operating construction equipment without serious health and safety risks (see Figure 1 for location).
 Tronox proposes to minimize these potential engineering and institutional control areas by performing additional sampling in strategic areas where, if samples are clean, controls become unnecessary.